Yatarō

 Yatarō, Yataro or Yatarou is a masculine Japanese given name.

-Possible writings
+Written forms

 Yatarō can be written using different combinations of kanji characters.
 Here are some examples:

 The characters used for "taro" (太郎) literally means "thick (big) son" and usually used as a suffix to a masculine name, especially for the first son.
 The "ya" part of the name can use a variety of characters, each of which will change the meaning of the name ("矢" for arrow, "野" for field, "弥" and so on).